-As originally drafted, the bill proposed to extend the term of protection for unpublished works whose authors died after 1929 but before 1949.
+As originally drafted, Bill C-8's predecessor (Bill C-36) proposed to extend the term of protection for unpublished works whose authors died after 1929 but before 1949.
 In such a case, it was proposed that copyright protection be extended to 2017, allowing the heirs of a deceased author the time and opportunity to publish the previously unpublished work.
 If the work remained unpublished after that extended period, it would fall into the public domain.
 If the work was published during the extended period, copyright would continue for an additional 20 years following the end of the calendar year in which it was published.

 This aspect of the bill, however, generated a great deal of debate and proved contentious enough to imperil what many felt was an otherwise laudable bill.
-Eventually a compromise was reached, resulting in the amendment made immediately prior to the bill's being read a third time in the House of Commons.
+Eventually a compromise was reached, resulting in an amendment made immediately prior to the bill's being read a third time in the House of Commons during the $2^{nd}$ session of the $37^{th}$ Parliament.

-The 28 October 2003 amendment provides for a single term of protection - until the end of 2006 - for all works that were unpublished on 31 December 1998 and whose authors died at least 50 years before that date; that is, who died before 31 December 1948.
+This amendment provides for a single term of protection - until the end of 2006 - for all works that were unpublished on 31 December 1998 and whose authors died at least 50 years before that date; that is, who died before 31 December 1948.
 This means that no unpublished works will fall into the public domain by the end of 2003.
 Copyright will now subsist in such works until the end of 2006, irrespective of whether the author died before 31 December 1929 or between 31 December 1929 and 1 January 1949, and irrespective of whether or not the work has since been published.
 Once this revised term of protection expires, the works will fall into the public domain.